sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 Congratulations, your integration is now published and running!
 Take the following steps to continue populating a Google folder from example documents:

-1. Navigate to the Sensible [quick extraction tab](https://app.sensible.so/quick-extraction/).
-2. Upload and run extractions for the following example 1040 documents:
+1. Email the following example 1040 documents to yourself, ensuring that they match the Gmail filter criteria you created:
    - [2018 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2018)
    - [2019 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2019)
    - [2020 1040 example document](https://github.com/sensible-hq/sensible-configuration-library/tree/main/tax_forms/1040/2020)

-3. Verify the extractions show up in your Google Drive folder as spreadsheets.
+2. Verify the extractions show up in your Google Drive folder as spreadsheets.